petermax2/currencyfmt/README.md

 You can specify the path to the configuration file in the **environment variable** `CURRENCYFMT_CONFIG`.

-If neither the command line option, nor the environment variable is set, `currencyfmt` will lokk at your home directory at `~/.config/currencyfmt/config.toml`.
+If neither the command line option, nor the environment variable is set, `currencyfmt` will look at your home directory at `~/.config/currencyfmt/config.toml`.

 ### Example File